Through the limelight: analysing the earliest collection of magic lantern glass slides in Portugal

 Abstract

-The magic lantern, developed in the mid-17th century, was the first optical instrument for projecting transparent images - the magic lantern glass slides.
+The magic lantern, developed in the mid-17 th century, was the first optical instrument for projecting transparent images painted on glass slides.
 It became a powerful tool for scientific and religious education, entertainment, and advertising throughout the 18th and 19th centuries.
-This study presents the first multi-analytical characterisation of 20 hand-painted glass slides from the historical collection of the Science Museum of the University of Coimbra (Portugal).
-A predominantly in situ approach combining Energy-Dispersive X-ray Fluorescence (EDXRF) and Ultraviolet-Visible (UV-VIS), complemented by Fourier Transform Infrared (FTIR) and Raman analysis of micro-samples.
-The results provide valuable insights into the painting materials and techniques used and allow for an assessment of their conservation state at the microscopic level.
-By identifying different glass compositional groups and colourants, this study establishes correlations with historical written sources and comparable European slides, contributing to a better understanding of artists' practices and supporting attribution and preservation decisions.
+This study presents the first multi-analytical characterisation of 20 hand-painted glass slides from the collection of the Science Museum of the University of Coimbra (Portugal).
+A predominantly in situ approach was employed, combining Micro Energy-Dispersive X-ray Fluorescence (μ-EDXRF) and Ultraviolet-Visible (UV-VIS), complemented by micro-sample analysis using Micro Fourier Transform Infrared (μ-FTIR) and Micro Raman Spectroscopies.
+The results provide insights into the materials and techniques used and enable an assessment of their conservation state at the microscopic level.
+By identifying different glass compositions and colourants, this study establishes correlations with historical written sources and comparable European slides, contributing to a better understanding of artists’ practices and supporting attribution and preservation decisions.

 Article activity feed